mdn/content/files/en-us/mdn/structures/page_types/api_method_subpage_template/index.md

 - which object is thrown
 - for exceptions that are `DOMException` objects, the `name` of the exception.

-Here is an example where a method can raise a `DOMException` with a name of `IndexSizeError`, a `DOMException` with a name of `SyntaxError` and a JavaScript exception of type `TypeError`:
+Here is an example where a method can raise a `DOMException` with a name of `IndexSizeError`, a second `DOMException` with a name of `InvalidNodeTypeError` and a JavaScript exception of type `TypeError`:

 - `IndexSizeError` {{domxref("DOMException")}}
   - : Thrown …